 Better understanding consortium claims under Michigan law

-I’ve practiced as an auto accident attorney with a focus on brain injury for more than 20 years, and I’m sadly familiar with the devastating life changes traumatic brain injury (TBI) from car crashes can bring.
+I’ve practiced as an auto accident attorney with a focus on brain injury for more than 20 years, and I’m sadly familiar with the devastating life changes TBI after a car accident can bring.
 And as an Executive Board Member and incoming chair-elect of the American Association for Justice Traumatic Brain Injury Litigation Group, I also speak around the country in efforts to help other personal injury lawyers better understand and litigate these complicated cases.